December 29, 2019

 Small, unsigned bust

-Irregular raised double rim with margin resulting from strike on oversize planchet
+Irregular, raised double rim with margin resulting from strike on oversize planchet

 Tall, narrow, symmetrically machined letter punches with extra large Ws

-On later stages: die break through second D in PLEADED and crumbling rims in later die states
+Die break through second D in PLEADED and crumbling rims in later die states

 Die Pair 4

 Known Compositions & Estimated Rarity:

 Bronze R.8, White Metal R.8, Silver R.8, Over-struck on Silver Crown R.8